kasium/BlogData/blog_document_store_02/README.md

 | Sample.sql     | All the SQL samples presented in the blog                         |

 ## Download
-For downloading please use the zip download functionality of GitHub
+For downloading please use the zip download functionality of GitHub.

 ## Preconditions
-Please note that at least HANA 2.0 SPS02 is needed additional to an enabled Document Store
+Please note that at least HANA 2.0 SPS02 is needed additional to an enabled Document Store.